rewoo/onsite-seo/README.md

 ### The single scores of my page are arbitrary

 Yes.
 They are.
 The should only give you some hint for your page.
-Most scores go from 0 to 10.
+Most scores are from 0 to 10.
 If you know better values, please file a github pull request.

+### This tool does not show my backlinks or page rank

+Please see limitations.

 ### My rule is not implemented

-Please implement it and send a github pull request
+Please implement it and send a github pull request.